Apple TV Plus could let you download shows for offline play

 According to MacRumors, there are strings of code in macOS Catalina – the latest Mac operating system – that refer to the upcoming Apple TV Plus platform.

-These sections of code refer to a 'download limit' for Apple TV Plus shows, suggesting that you'll be able to download a limited number of TV show episodes and the like, much as you can with Netflix or Amazon Prime Video (though neither service offered this at launch).
-Other services like Hulu, however, still don't offer this functionality, so it could still help make Apple TV Plus compete in the TV streaming market.
+These sections of code refer to a "download limit" for Apple TV Plus shows, suggesting you'll be able to download a limited number of TV show episodes and the like, much as you can with Netflix or Amazon Prime Video (though neither services offered this at launch).
+Other services like Hulu, however, still do not offer this functionality, so it could still help make Apple TV Plus compete in the TV streaming market.

 - Apple TV Plus release date and pricing may have been leaked